 While CDs can be purchased in either the new issue or secondary market in type margin, they have a 100% initial and maintenance requirement.

 You cannot use margin to purchase newly issued municipal bonds.
 Newly issued municipal bonds must be held in the cash account (type 1) for 30 days from the effective date before being margined.

 Margin trading entails greater risk, including, but not limited to, risk of loss and incurrence of margin interest debt, and is not suitable for all investors.
 Please assess your financial circumstances and risk tolerance before trading on margin.
 Margin credit is extended by National Financial Services, Member NYSE, SIPC.

 How do I specify the fixed income security that I want to trade?

 You must enter the security's CUSIP on the Trade Fixed Income page.
 If you know the CUSIP for the security you want to trade, enter it in the CUSIP field.
 If you want to search for securities, click Search Inventory.
 When you select the security you want to trade, the CUSIP is automatically entered for you.

 How do I enter a quantity for a trade?

 Enter quantities as follows (numbers only, no dollar signs or commas):

-- For bonds and Certificates of Deposit (CDs), enter the number of bonds to trade in increments of 1 bond, where 1 bond/CD is equal to $1,000.
+- For bonds and most Certificates of Deposit (CDs), enter the number of bonds to trade in increments of 1 bond, where 1 bond/CD is equal to $1,000.